 Leif Høegh (1896-1974)

+Leif Høegh was characterized by entrepreneurial determination and a tremendous working capacity, coupled with an ability to delegate authority.
+At the age of 31, he started his own company and emerged as an entrepreneur in maritime transportation.
 Throughout his life, Leif Høegh’s main interest was primarily aimed at macro-economics and politics, as well as international trade and finance, which were interpreted into his own company strategy.
-His personal interest in literature and theatre also led him into the board of the National Theatre in Oslo, a position he served for many years.
+His personal interest in literature and theatre also led him to the board of the National Theatre in Oslo, a position he served for many years.

 Growing up in a highly educated entrepreneurial home